 Which techniques might pair well with cannabis?

 One of the great things about cannabis is that it can pair well with just about anything!
 That said, I find manual stimulation (hand jobs and pussy massage) to be especially enjoyable after consuming cannabis or applying topicals to the vulva.
-Check out my technique videos on hand sex that are included in the BLOW & GLOW Kit!
+MANTA, which I mentioned above, and VOLTA, a clit-stimulating vibe with flickering tips, are both great for enhancing this type of play.

 What kinds of products are there and which ones go well together?
 What shouldn’t be combined?